WHY TOXICOLOGY IS CHANGING

 This assay measures the impact of a product, such as e liquid, on cilia movement (speed and functionality) on human lung cells by evaluating the impact of different exposures on the frequency at which the cilia move.

 High speed cameras are used to record the effects of different products on the cilia in 3D human lung cells.
-Excessive mucous in the lung model following product exposure can also be viewed by specific stains under a light microscope.
+Excessive mucus in the lung model following product exposure can also be viewed by specific stains under a light microscope.
 A project to develop this COPD model is part of a cross industry collaboration in conjunction with other tobacco manufacturers, regulatory bodies (Food and Drug Administration (FDA) in the USA), and the Institute for In Vitro Sciences (IIVS).

 Our aim is to develop a robust COPD model for product assessment and regulatory submissions.